 The First Year

-Students entering the program live in the Blount Living Learning Center and take four hours of courses each semester in classrooms located in that dormitory (yes you heard that right no more “it was raining really hard” excuses”).
+Students entering the program live in Blount Hall, our living-learning community.
+The Foundations courses are held in classrooms on the first floor of the dorm (no more “my dorm is all the way across campus” excuses).
 BUI 101 and BUI 102 are seminar classes in which students discuss, challenge, and question the reading material in class sizes of fewer than 15.

 - St. Augustine’s Confessions